na-na-hi/renget/archive/95fri.md

 Ominis frowned and pushed Sebastian towards the Undercroft. "*Let's talk about this in private.*" Shrugging and smiling like a doofus, Sebastian waved at the two girls while his friend poked him down the stairs until the entrance closed itself and engulfed the two of them in darkness. "*How could you leave me in the middle of the corridor again..!*" scowled Ominis, half whispering.
 Pulling the tall, pale girl by the hand, the energetic Hufflepuff smiled on her way back to the corridor. "*There's someone looking for you!*" was all she said.
 All that awaited Margaret was the heartbreaking sight of the girl's smile turning into disappointment as she read the note left on the bench. "*Tell me where to meet you.*"
-Swishing her quill on the piece of paper, she answered her father; she wiggled her slender fingers at the sad girl to get her attention before blowing on the paper: it folded beautifully into a graceful bird and flew towards her father, somewhere.
+Swishing her quill on the piece of paper, Margaret answered her father; she wiggled her slender fingers at the sad girl to get her attention before blowing on the paper: it folded beautifully into a graceful bird and flew towards her father, somewhere.
 "*Thank you.*" said Margaret, bluntly, quickly turning back and leaving the corridor.

 Though the first half of the day was not what she had expected, Margaret spent the afternoon in peace and quiet, studying with her rat friend, sometimes interrupting the schoolwork to exercise or chat with a girl that seemed to appear out of thin air; a relaxing and uneventful afternoon.